British and Other Navies in World War 2 Day-by-Day by Don Kindell

 Submarine SHARK arrived at Harwich after refitting.

-The British Northern Patrol between 1 and 9 April sighted thirty four eastbound ships and sent twelve into Kirkwall for inspection.
+The Northern Patrol between 1 and 9 April sighted 34 eastbound ships and sent twelve into Kirkwall for inspection.

-Convoy OA.121 departed Southend escorted by destroyer ARDENT on 1 to 4 April, sloop WELLINGTON from 2 to 4 April, destroyers WINDSOR and VERSATILE from 3 to 4 April, when the convoy dispersed.
+Convoy OA.121 departed Southend escorted by destroyer ARDENT from 1 to 4 April, sloop WELLINGTON from 2 to 4 April, destroyers WINDSOR and VERSATILE from 3 to 4 April, when the convoy dispersed.

-Convoy MT.42 departed Methil, escorted by destroyer WOLSEY, sloop AUCKLAND, anti-submarine trawlers of the 3rd Anti-Submarine Group.
-The convoy arrived later that day.
+Convoy MT.42 departed Methil, escorted by destroyer WOLSEY, sloop AUCKLAND, and anti-submarine trawlers of the 3rd Anti-Submarine Group.
+The convoy arrived in the Tyne later that day.

 Convoy FS.135 departed the Tyne, escorted by destroyer WOLSEY and sloop AUCKLAND.
 The convoy arrived at Southend on the 3rd.